m-voit/concepts-of-programming-languages/study-project/paper.md

 JavaScript is a dynamic and weakly typed programming language, that also features duck-typing.
 Weakly typed means, types are implicitly cast depending on the used operation.
-Furthermore, dynamic typing allows for types to change their type at runtime, when their assigned value changes [moz05].
+Furthermore, dynamic typing allows types to change their type at runtime, when their assigned value changes [moz05].

 In the context of functional programming, the dynamic and weakly typing of JavaScript simplifies writing highly reusable functions.
-This is useful for higher-order functions and function composition, because there is no need to use `any` types or do frequent type casts.
+This is useful for higher-order functions and function composition, because there is no need to use `any` types or make frequent type casts.
-The `getFirst()` function, for example, is highly flexible, because it can be used for any argument without having to specify the possible types of the pair argument in advance.
+The `getFirst()` function, for example, is highly flexible, because it can be used for any argument without having to specify the possible types of the `pair` argument in advance.

 ```javascript
 export const getFirst = pair => (pair instanceof Pair ? pair.first : pair);